fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

   1.0.
-- In addition to the load based scale-out, the policy also includes scale-in _Controller_ based on CPU utilization which adjusts the instances of the service based on changes in CPU usage, ensuring that the service is not over-provisioned.
+- In addition to the load based scale-out, the policy also includes scale-in _Controller_ based on CPU utilization which adjusts the instances of the service based on changes in CPU usage, ensuring that the service isn't over-provisioned.

 ```mdx-code-block